-After being selected in the first round (No. 15) overall in the 2015 NFL Draft by the team formerly known as the San Diego Chargers, Gordon signed a four-year contract worth $10.6 million, which was fully guaranteed, and included a $6 million signing bonus and a fifth-year option on his rookie deal.
+After being selected in the first round (No. 15 overall) in the 2015 NFL Draft by the team formerly known as the San Diego Chargers, Gordon signed a four-year contract worth $10.6 million, which was fully guaranteed, and included a $6 million signing bonus and a fifth-year option on his rookie deal.

+Gordon is the franchise’s best running back since LaDainian Tomlinson, and he is the perfect complement to quarterback Philip Rivers.
 Last year alone, Gordon rushed for 885 yards with 10 rushing touchdowns while also catching 50 passes for 490 receiving yards and another four scores in 12 games.
-Gordon missed some time late last season with an MCL injury.
+He did, however, miss some time late last season with an MCL injury.

 Knee injury or not, Gordon’s over 5,000 yards from scrimmage and 38 total touchdowns in four seasons are certainly worth securing for the future.
 Add in his sensational All-American college football career with the Wisconsin Badgers and this is easily one of the best young NFL players right now.

 At the end of the day, Gordon wanted a new contract that lines up with the likes of LA Rams running back Todd Gurley or New York Jets running back Le’Veon Bell, but he settled for returning without Chargers general manager Tom Telesco having to break the bank or going over the team’s initial offer of $10 million per year.